carmencchow/bellabeat_casestudy/README.md

 [6] "BMI"            "IsManualReport" "LogId"
 ```

-Since each data frame has an `id` column that must be linked to a FitBit user, let's check  the number of unique ids which will indicate the number of participants in our sample group.
+Since each data frame has an `id` column that must be linked to a Fitbit user, let's check  the number of unique ids which will indicate the number of participants in our sample group.

 ```
 activity_ids <- n_distinct(dailyActivity_merged$Id)